-- 4) Statutory Authority: Implementing and authorized by the Communicable Disease Prevention Act [410 ILCS 315], Section 27-8.1 of the School Code [105 ILCS 5/27-8.1] and Section 7 of the Child Care Act of 1969 [225 ILCS 10/7]. - 5) A Complete Description of the Subjects and Issues Involved: Existing rules specify required immunizations, physical examinations, and acceptable exemptions for children attending child care facilities, children entering school-operated programs below the kindergarten level and kindergarten through 12th grade.
-Proposed changes in this rulemaking will modify existing requirements to align with current accepted clinical practices as recommended by the Advisory Committee on Immunization Practices (ACIP), the American Academy of Pediatrics (AAP) and the Academy of Family Physicians (AFP).
+- 1) Heading of the Part: Child Health Examination Code - 2) Code Citation: 77 Ill.
+Adm.
+Code 665 - 3) Section Number: Adopted Action: 665.240 Amended - 4) Statutory Authority: Implementing and authorized by the Communicable Disease Prevention Act [410 ILCS 315], Section 27-8.1 of the School Code [105 ILCS 5/27-8.1] and Section 7 of the Child Care Act of 1969 [225 ILCS 10/7]. - 5) Effective Date of Amendment: - 6) Does this rulemaking contain an automatic repeal date?
+No - 7) Does this rulemaking contain incorporations by reference?
+No - 8) A copy of the adopted amendments, including any material incorporated by reference, is on file in the agency's principal office and is available for public inspection. - 9) Notice of Proposed Amendment Published in Illinois Register: April 25, 2014; 38 Ill.
+Reg.
+8726 - 10) Has JCAR issued a Statement of Objection to these amendments?
+No - 11) Difference(s) between proposal and final version: None - 12) Have all the changes agreed upon by the agency and JCAR been made as indicated in the agreements issued by JCAR?
+No changes were requested. - 13) Will this rulemaking replace an emergency rule currently in effect?
+No - 14) Are there any amendments pending on this Part?
+No - 15) Summary and Purpose of Rulemaking: This Part specifies required immunizations, physical examinations, and acceptable exemptions for children attending child care facilities, children entering school-operated programs below the kindergarten level and kindergarten through 12th grade.
+This rulemaking modifies existing requirements to align with current accepted clinical practices as recommended by the Advisory Committee on Immunization Practices (ACIP), the American Academy of Pediatrics (AAP) and the

+Academy of Family Physicians (AFP).
 In March 2013, ACIP updated their recommendations for the prevention and control of meningococcal disease.
 Meningococcal disease can cause severe and devastating illness.
 The burden of disease is highest among infants aged less than one year, young adults aged 16 through 21 years, and persons aged 65 years and older.
 The vaccines licensed currently are recommended routinely for adolescents and other persons at increased risk for meningococcal disease.
 ACIP recommends routine administration of a MenACWY vaccine for all persons aged 11 through 18 years.
 A single booster dose recommendation is based on age and risk factors.

-Public Act 098-0480 was signed into law on August 16, 2013 and provides IDPH with the authority to prescribe rules.
-The Act requires that the Department of Public Health shall adopt a rule requiring students, upon entering the 6th and 12th grade of any public, private, or parochial school, to receive an immunization containing meningococcal conjugate vaccine that meets the standards approved by the U.S. Public Health Service for such biological products and is in accordance with the recommendations of the Centers for Disease Control and Prevention's Advisory Committee on Immunization Practices.
+Public Act 098-0480 was signed into law on August 16, 2013 and requires that the Department of Public Health adopt a rule requiring students, upon entering the 6th and 12th grade of any public, private, or parochial school, to receive an immunization containing meningococcal conjugate vaccine that meets the standards approved by the U.S. Public Health Service for such biological products and is in accordance with the recommendations of the Centers for Disease Control and Prevention's Advisory Committee on Immunization Practices.
 The immunization shall consist of one dose of the MCV4 vaccine for 6th grade entrance and two doses for 12th grade entrance, unless the first dose was administered to a child who was 16 years of age or older, in which case only one dose is required at 12th grade entrance.
-However, if the Centers for Disease Control and Prevention

-Advisory Committee on Immunization Practices' recommendations for adolescents are updated, then the requirement under this Section should reflect those changes to be current.
+However, if the Centers for Disease Control and Prevention Section should reflect those changes to be current.
 Existing Illinois standards for parental or legal guardian objections or medical objections shall be applicable.